 - all of our accounts and email addresses will be appropriate and fit for purpose

-What we expect of staff and volunteers
+What we expect of the Coaches and Club volunteers

 - emails should be signed off in a professional manner, avoiding the use of emojis or symbols such as ‘kisses’ (‘X’s)